nyusuf01/Bakeries/README.md

 -Home page with a clickable button that route to the respective feed.

--Get and post cookies from user reviews from Airtable.
+-Get and post comments on a specific bakery from users from Airtable.

--Create reviews using forms and update Airtable.
+-Get and post opinions of users favorite bakeries from users using Airtable

 #### PostMVP

-- Add multiple reviews from many users for one item
 - A more user friendly UI

 ## Project Schedule